7 Best Coffee Scales: Reviews and Buying Guide

 - Material: ABS resin

 The first thing that grabs the attention is a slim and sleek profile.
-However, the V60 is not the smallest scale on this list – it measures 1.1” x 4.7” x 7.4”.
+However, the V60 is not the smallest coffee scale on this list – it measures 1.1” x 4.7” x 7.4”.

 What we love about the Hario V60 drip scale is a beautifully simple design… We love this scale’s sleek black matte finish and […] streamlined design on the display screen.

 There is also an integrated timer that allows you to take control of the manual brewing process.
-If left unattended, the Hario turns off automatically in five minutes though this option disengages when you use the timer.
+If left unattended, the Hario turns off automatically in five minutes though this option disengages when you use the built-in timer.
 Another highlight is the large and easy to read LCD display.

 Two AAA batteries power the V60 and they are included in the package.
 However, Japanese engineering and top specs don’t come cheap, meaning this scale has an upper price point.